stainless-steel/sqlite/README.md

     .unwrap();
 ```

-The same query using a prepared statement, which is much more efficient than the
+Run the same query but using a prepared statement, which is much more efficient
-previous technique:
+than the previous technique:

 ```rust
 use sqlite::State;